Electric form factors of the octet baryons from lattice QCD and chiral extrapolation: Analysis of results

 To evaluate this expression from the lattice simulation results we first extrapolate the electric form factors to the physical pseudoscalar masses, at each simulation $Q^2$ value, as described in the previous section.
 The extraction of the electric radii is then performed by fitting some form to the variation in $Q^2$ of those extrapolated results.
 We consider here both a traditional dipole and a more general dipole-like (Eq.~(\ref{eq:diplike})) ansatz.
 As was noted previously for the isovector nucleon form factor, the dipole form does not provide a good fit to the extrapolated lattice results; the $\chi^2/\textrm{dof}$ is as large as 4.0 for the $\Xi^-$ and 1.7 for the proton.
 In contrast, the more general form of Eq.~(\ref{eq:diplike}) yields fits with a $\chi^2/\textrm{dof} \lesssim 1$ for each of the charged baryons.
 Fits using this ansatz are shown in Appendix~\ref{app:FFPics}.
 Results for the radii of the charged baryons, compared with the available experimental numbers, are given in Table~\ref{tab:ElecRadii}.

 The electric radii determined by this method are consistently smaller than the corresponding experimental numbers for the proton and $\Sigma^-$.
-We point out that while this calculation omits any disconnected contributions to the form factors and therefore to the radii, the very close agreement of the extracted proton electric form factor with the experimental determination suggests that the effect of this omission is small.
+We point out that while this calculation omits any disconnected contributions to the form factors and therefore to the radii, the very close agreement of the extracted proton electric form factor with the experimental determination suggests that the effect of this omission is small, barring lattice artefacts as discussed in the previous section.
 It is clear that the simple dipole-like parameterization used for the $Q^2$-dependence is not sufficient to extract accurate values of the electric radii from these simulations.
 Robust predictions of the electric radii from lattice QCD will require simulations with a similar level of precision to the results of this work, but at much lower $Q^2$ values.

 We note that the electric radius of the proton extracted as described above does display the expected behaviour with pion mass, increasing quite rapidly as one approaches the physical pseudoscalar masses from above.
 This is illustrated in Fig.~\ref{fig:ProtonRad}.